SIQVerse/siqnet_social_v/README.md

 Since then, the founder has embraced digital silence — stepping away from social media’s daily noise to build something deeper.
 **When SIQNet goes live, the silence will break.
 The link will drop.
 And the world will feel the BOOOOOOM.**

-**WOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOW — now the world will relate, remember, and relive the experience of life during and after COVID-19.**
+**Now, the world will relate.
+The world will remember.
+The world will relive the experience of life during and after COVID-19 — and rise.**